Frank-Gu-Lab/AERIS/AERIS_opentrons_workflow_control/README.md

 ## Guidance on usage
-The notebook and associated JSON files should be uploaded to the built-in Opentrons Jupyter Notebook server.The Jupyter Notebook file (`aeris_opentrons_control.ipynb`) should be executed through the Opentrons Jupyter Notebook server, which is set up to (a) Import all necessary libraries (b) Import all necessary hardware, including the custom labware included herein (c) Define the default locations on the bottom CaberPlate (d) define functions that orchestrate the custome movements on the OT-2 deck (e) run the experiment.
+The notebook and associated JSON files should be uploaded to the built-in Opentrons Jupyter Notebook server.
+The Jupyter Notebook file (`aeris_opentrons_control.ipynb`) should be executed through the Opentrons Jupyter Notebook server, which is set up to (a) Import all necessary libraries (b) Import all necessary hardware, including the custom labware included herein (c) Define the default locations on the bottom CaberPlate (d) define functions that orchestrate the custome movements on the OT-2 deck (e) run the experiment.

 ## Running an experiment
 To run an experiment, follow the steps below in stepwise order.